JonathanMcCormickJr/OSSP-CS/Term-04/satan/README.md

 In your essay, present original research on social attitudes toward Satan.
 Use a sample size of 200+ participants: 100+ from Alabama and 100+ from New Hampshire.
 Use an online phone number generator to help ensure random selection within each of the 2 states.
+Also, make sure that you keep track of
+1. Missed calls
+2. Survey refusals

 Ask them:
 1. What’s the most evil name you can think of?